SymfonyCasts/api-platform3/sfcasts/ep1/operations.md

 ***TIP
-In API Platform 4, `PUT` will become a "replace": meaning if you *only* sent a single field, all of the other fields in your resource will be set to null: you object is completely "replaced" by the JSON you send.
+In API Platform 4, `PUT` will become a "replace": meaning if you *only* sent a single field, all of the other fields in your resource will be set to null: your object is completely "replaced" by the JSON you send.
 Starting in API Platform 3.1, you can "opt into" this new behavior by adding an `extraProperties` option to every `ApiResource`: